Danube Bike Trail: with charming hotels, Passau – Vienna

 4. day Linz - Grein / surrounding ca. 55 km

 Through meadows and forests you cycle to St. Florian, visit the famous monastery and follow the beautiful bike path to Enns, the oldest city of Austria.
 See the main-square with the symbol of Enns – a 60 m high city tower from the 16th century.
 From Enns you cycle further directly along the Danube till you reach the beautiful Baroque town Grein.
-Today you stay in Ardagger in the 4-star Landhaus Stift Ardagger, a former collegiate tavern from the 13th century, which was converted into a tradition-bound country house and restored with great attention to detail.
+Today you stay in Ardagger in the 4-star Landhaus Stift Ardagger, a former collegiate tavern from the 13th century.
 Look forward to the evening, as the country house combines both architectural and culinary the best of both worlds.
-Awarded with 2 Gabeln from Falstaff Gourmet Club and 14 Points from Gault Millau the kitchen promises the highest delights.

 5. day Grein / surrounding - Wachau ca. 50 - 60 km

 Today a beautiful section of the Danube awaits you.
 Enjoy your trip through the wild Strudengau, once a crucial and much dreaded part by Danube skippers.
 Take your time to visit Nibelungengau and Maria Taferl, a popular and beautifully located pilgrim’s church, attracting thousands of pilgrims every year.
 Also you should explore the historic Nibelungengau and take some time for the pilgrimage Maria Taferl.
 Look forward to your 4-star Hotel Zur Post in Melk, where you stay with a direct view of the diocese in the center of Melk.
 Since 1893 and now in its fourth generation of family ownership, the hotel offers comfortable rooms and a restaurant serving seasonal Austrian dishes made from local produce and an own wine shop.